"Urban Toys" Designed to Reactivate Underused Public Spaces in Mexico City

 Project title: Aros

-Office: PALMA Estudio
+Office: PALMA

 Team leader: Diego Escamilla